vvdleun/audiostreamerscrobbler/README.md

 ### Setting up the player

 At this time, the program can monitor exactly one BluOS player.
-It should also be compatible with the new third party BlueOS powered devices that have appeared on the market, but this has not been tested yet.
+It should also be compatible with the new third party BluOS powered devices that have appeared on the market, but this has not been tested yet.
 Enter the name of your device in the config.json's "name" field in the "player" section.

 The player name must match your BluOS device name exactly.
 Note that the name is CaSe SeNsItIvE.
 My BluOS device is called "Living Room C368" (when translated to English), so that's what's in my config.json file.